Mariano19/Ejercicio-Angular/README.md

 Instructions to runs properly this project:

-Clone repository
+Clone repository.
-Run 'npm install' to install all the necesary dependencies described in package.json Run 'ng serve' to run the server
+Run 'npm install' to install all the necesary dependencies described in package.json.
+Run 'ng serve' to run the server.

 In addition to the native angular dependencies i used bootstrap and bootswatch to apply the general styles